|

 racing there, Frank Varey and The Chiswell Brothers.
 They raced on

-Saturday nights but practised on Thursday evenings and you could go and
+Saturday nights but practiced on Thursday evenings and you could go and

 watch for nothing.
 Therefore every Thursday evening we all trotted up